 Health Systems

-Plus, many organizations aren't aware that there ARE different types of technology providers.
-As the wellness industry and related technology continues to evolve, there has been an increase in new technology options which is great for those shopping for new software; however, it can be confusing to navigate the market.
-Understand the Two Types of Wellness Technology Providers to better understand the differences as you prepare to find the perfect technology vendor.
+Many managers aren't aware that there are different types of technology providers.
+As the wellness industry and related technology continues to evolve, there has been an increase in new technology options, which can be confusing to navigate.
+In addition to researching online, ask for references.
+Colleagues in the wellness space can be a wealth of information and a great source for unbiased feedback.

-Because of their popularity most platform vendors will have out-of-the box challenges templates that can be used as-is.
+Most platform vendors will have out-of-the box challenge templates that can be used as-is.
+Platforms with advanced flexibility allow customers to customize out-of-the box challenges or create fully customized challenges.

-There are four common types of challenges (but not all technology offers all types):
+There are four common types of challenges:

 Challenge Engagement